 A kitchen based on these guidelines was constructed at Mount Vernon before 1753 and was replaced in 1775.
 The expansion and redesign at Mount Vernon began just before Washington left to command American forces outside of Boston in May 1775.
 The new kitchen was larger and more architecturally detailed than the original, matching the Mansion in many aspects.
 Most notably, the siding boards on the facade facing the circle were beveled and sanded to create the appearance of stone blocks.
 Covered walkways called colonnades were built to connect each of the new structures to the Mansion.
 Workers carrying food back and forth between the kitchen and the Mansion did so along this protected passageway.

-The updated kitchen included three workrooms on the first floor and a loft above, which served as the residence of the cook or housekeeper.
-The largest of the three workrooms included a fireplace and attached oven.
+The updated kitchen included three workrooms on the first floor and a loft above.
+From the documentary record, we know the loft served as a residence at different times for Eleanor Forbes (a hired housekeeper) and John Fairfax (a hired overseer).
+The largest of the three workrooms included a fireplace and an attached oven.
 The other workrooms were a scullery where food was prepared and dishes were washed and a larder with a subterranean cooling floor to store food.
 According to the inventory of the kitchen completed after George Washington's death, the kitchen contained a wide variety of cooking equipment, including pots and pans, skillets, a griddle, a toaster, a boiler, spits, chafing dishes, tin and pewter "Ice Cream Pots," coffeepots, and strainers.